GrandMoff100/HomeAssistantAPI/docs/usage.rst

 **************

 This library is centered around the :code:`Client` class.
-Once you have have your api base url and Long Lived Access Token from homeassistant we can start to do stuff.
+Once you have have your api base url and Long Lived Access Token from Home Assistant we can start to do stuff.
-The rest of this guide assumes you have the :code:`Client` (or :code:`AsyncClient`) saved to a :code:`client` variable like this.
+The rest of this guide assumes you have the :code:`Client` saved to a :code:`client` variable.
-Most of these examples require some integrations to be setup inside homeassistant for the examples to actually work.
+Most of these examples require some integrations to be setup inside Home Assistant for the examples to actually work.

 .. code-block:: python
     :linenos: